Artifriends-inc/cordova-KeyValueStorage/README.md

 ## People

-The original author of cordova-fileutil is [MushStory](https://github.com/MushStory)
+The original author of cordova-keyvaluestorage is [MushStory](https://github.com/MushStory)